dpploy/engy-5330/README.md

    + [Dept. of Chemical Engineering](https://www.uml.edu/Engineering/Chemical/) (Nuclear Program)
    + [Prof. Valmor F. de Almeida](https://www.uml.edu/Engineering/Chemical/faculty/de-Almeida-Valmor.aspx) (valmor_dealmeida@uml.edu)

-The goal of this course is to present to students of (nuclear) chemical engineering an interconnected set of computational methods needed in the core undergraduate chemical engineering curriculum.
-In particular, methods that assist the students in solving problems in the core areas of chemical reaction equilibria, separations, unit operations, and chemical reactor engineering with applications in nuclear and biochemical engineering.
+The goal of this course is to present an unified treatment of continuum transport phenomena using computational finite element methods.
+Therefore serving as a foundation for simulation of coupled fluid flow (multiphase), thermo-mechanics, heat transfer, radiation, reactive mass transfer and electromagnetics.
+The computational framework used is open source and based on MOOSE: Multiphysics Object-Oriented Simulation Environment.
+Time-dependent, three-dimensional models will be the end-target of this course, therefore necessary topics in parallel computing will be covered.
+Basic knowledge of transport phenomena is required in addition to computer programming skills of one or more object oriented languages (*e.g.* C++ or/and Python).

-This three-credit lecture course (and one additional contact hour) over fifteen weeks, consists of Jupyter notebooks used for lectures (numbered 01 to 21) and laboratory work (labwork-01 to 14) for students to practice their skills in computer-aided problem solving (see `notebooks/`).
-The assumption is that students have little computer pragramming experience and are currently taking the core courses in chemical engineering up to the second semester of the junior year.
-Therefore this course is a mix of computational methods and computer programming (in python language) aimed at helping students in the remaining portion of their curriculum course work.
+This three-credit lecture course over fifteen weeks, consists of Jupyter notebooks used for lectures (see `notebooks/`).

 Feedback and collaboration to improve this course are welcome through GitHub `pull requests` and `issues` or direct email.